Pentracchiano/DistributedProgrammingLHobby/docs/markdown/architecture/index.md

 | 1 | 2021-01-18 18:18:00 | 2021-01-18 18:30:00 |  1 | 2 |  950 | 1000 | 4 | 1050 | 1000 | 5 |
 | 2 | 2021-01-18 18:28:00 | 2021-01-18 18:40:00 | 2 | 1 | 1000 | 1050 | 4 | 950 | 1000 | 5 |

-#### Contraints
+!!!info "Constraints"

     To preserve the accuracy and the reliability of the data in the database, additional constraints are specified for SQL tables containing information about matches.
-Loser ID and winner ID must be different, the score of the winner must be higher than the score of the loser and the elo of the player must be coherently increase in case of victory and decrease in case of defeat.
+    Loser ID and winner ID must be different, the score of the winner must be higher than the score of the loser and the elo of the player must be coherently increased in case of victory and decreased in case of defeat.
     Also completion time must be subsequent to start time.

 ### Tokens

-The token based authentication provided by the Django REST framework is used to allow users to verify their identity
+The token based authentication provided by the Django REST framework is used to allow users to verify their identity.
-After the registration of a new user, the login function returns the token associated with the user.
+After the registration of a new user, the [login function](../interfaces/REST_API.md#get-authorization-token) returns the token associated with the user.
 This token is then used to access the authenticated API.

 In order to verify the identity of the user, tokens are stored in a SQL table and associated with the corresponding user ID as follows: